m-salewski/data-modeling-protocol/notebooks/data_exploration/EDA_protocol_README.md

         * tells the data type for each column

 <hr style="border: 4px dotted #aaaaaa; border-style: none none dotted; color: #fff; background-color: #fff;"/>

+**Note** some packages classify these types and do the fill-analysis already.

 ## First-order inspection: feature properties